Fairness to Contact Lens Consumers in Cyberspace

 Your first option, says 1800, is to know the law.
 The site goes to great lengths to describe the portions of the law that require ECPs to provide patients with a copy of their prescriptions.
 It includes this explanation of passive verification: If your eye doctor does not respond to our request for verification within eight business hours, the prescription is considered verified, and you will receive your lenses.

-http://www.1800contacts.com/docAndRx/DocRx-release-1.shtml and click on the "Be savvy" button to see how the site sizes up "the common practices that some eye care providers use to prevent you from getting your prescription."
+1800 warns, however, that there are common practices that some eye care providers use to prevent you from getting your prescription.
+Go to http://www.1800contacts.com/docAndRx/DocRx-release-1.shtml and click on the "Be savvy" button to see how the site sizes up "the common practices that some eye care providers use to prevent you from getting your prescription."
 Note that much of this section of the site was already active long before President Bush signed the new law.

 There are other buttons to click with titles such as "my doctor won't give me my prescription."
 1800 provides a list of locations for discounted eye exams (Pearl Vision, Sears Optical or 1800's network of independent doctors).
 The price of the exam, $78, isn't the lowest I've seen and 1800 doesn't offer the lowest price on contact lenses ($14.95 per box of Acuvue 2s, if they are purchased in eight-box quantities).